 - The exact definition of what “disability” means in your policy.
 Even if your doctors agree that you are unable to work, you must primarily concern yourself with the definition of disability as it is written in your policy.
 Your disability must satisfy the contractual definition of the term “disability” or you will be denied benefits.

-- Your monthly payment is likely to be taxed.
+- Your monthly payment may be taxed.
 Whether benefits are taxable depends entirely upon who paid the premiums for the LTD benefits while you were working.
 If the employer paid for the LTD insurance premiums, then any benefits paid under a claim are taxable.
 If the claimant paid the premiums while working, then the benefits are not taxable.
-Unfortunately, most group policies are paid in full without withholding taxes.
-This means that the tax bill gets passed on to you if the benefit is taxable.
-For example, a $400 payment will be subject to federal, state, and/or local tax.
-This is usually a shock to first-time beneficiaries so plan your budget with the adjusted amount in mind, not the gross amount.

 - Your medical record is critical to your claim.
 Before applying for benefits, talk to your doctor about your intent to apply for LTD benefits.
 Discuss with your doctor your medical file and make sure your doctor has noted all of your symptoms, including complaints about your pain, which are usually left out by doctors.
 Make sure all the dates are correct for office visits, and test results are all together in your file.